What Is OG?

 What Is Included

-The initial cost of $350 will continue to include class materials for the training, 3 meetings with RCF’s OG Implementation Team (2 via Calendly and 1 Observation), access to all of RCF’s Monthly Teacher University Sessions, inclusion in RCF’s private Facebook page for OG trained teachers, inclusion on the RCF email list for advance notice of upcoming opportunities, events, training and more.
+The initial cost of $350 will continue to include class materials for the training, implementation support, access to all of RCF’s Monthly Teacher University Sessions, inclusion in RCF’s private Facebook page for OG trained teachers, inclusion on the RCF email list for advance notice of upcoming opportunities, events, training and more.
 This price also includes lunch for in person trainings.

 Cost for Additional Implementation Support